MobilityData/gtfs-validator/README.md

 In order, this command line will:
  1. Search for a zipped GTFS dataset name `gtfs-dataset.zip` located in the working directory
  1. Extract its content to a directory named `extraction_folder`
  1. Validate the GTFS data and output the results to the directory named `output_folder`.
 This folder will contain a single `.json` file with information related to the validation process.
+ 1. The generated `.json` file will be beautified if option `-b` or `--beautify`  has been provided and set to `true`.
+Note that if this argument is not specified, the validator will by default generate a beautified version of the validation report.

 #### Example: Validate a subset of a GTFS dataset.